More patients, fewer nurses: Hong Kong's medical frontline struggles with COVID surge | Health

 Like mainland China, Hong Kong aims to eradicate any outbreaks at all costs, officially still targeting all infections and close contacts for compulsory testing, treatment, and isolation.
 Yee says the goal is "impossible."
 Transmission could not even be prevented inside hospitals, she points out.

-There was over 160 infected staff in public hospitals and clinics as of Saturday, authorities said.
+There was 837 infected medical staff as of Tuesday, authorities said.
 "It may seem counterintuitive, but in a COVID pandemic the last place we want infectious people is in hospitals unless they need treatment," said David Owens, a founding partner of OT&P clinic.

 "We are already seeing a sharp rise in illness and isolation in healthcare workers.
 It seems inconceivable that the health system can continue for long without a change in strategy."
 Most patients have mild symptoms, doctors say.